Chapter Twenty One V

 Nikko, “I got part of it.
 You’re going to take advantage of young Japanese girl while Daphne goes to store.”

 Janah, You are learning.
 Get out of those clothes and into the bed.
 I have a plan.

 **so now, intelligent reader that you are, you have figured out that the italics might include Nikko as well as Janah and me.
 Advances must be made, and they will be.

 Quit the control freak stuff.
 Delegate.
 Give people a chance to make mistakes.
 You’ll find out they actually have good ideas you hadn’t thought of.

-“Don’t get too spoiled, there’s a voice mail from Mrs. E. It’s not only about work, they set us up for the retreat two weeks from now.”
+"There’s a voice mail from Mrs. E. They set us up for the retreat two weeks from now."

 Nikko breaks out into a silly grin, which means her lip curls up a half millimeter.